Ginescag/Ginescag/README.md

 - **Music:** My passion for music fuels my creativity and inspires my work.
 - **Fashion:** I believe style is a form of expression, and it influences my approach to design and innovation.
-- **Continuous Learning:** I’m always eager to expand my knowledge in tech, ML research, music, and fashion[cite: 1].
+- **Continuous Learning:** I’m always eager to expand my knowledge in tech, ML research, music, and fashion.

 ---